 Peak 9085 is a rugged mountain that towers over Bare Canyon to its south.
-The West Aspects of Peak 9085 are frightening and have probably never been climbed.
-The towers on the Southwest Ridge are, thankfully, lower than the easier-to-reach high point at the Northeast End of this rugged ridgeline.
+The west aspects of Peak 9085 are frightening and have probably never been climbed.
+The towers on the southwest ridge are, thankfully, lower than the easier-to-reach high point at the northeast end of this rugged ridgeline.
 There is no easy way to reach this mountain.
-The shortest ascent is probably via Spring Canyon to the south.
+The shortest ascent route is probably via Spring Canyon to the south.
 USGS Copper Mountain

 East Ridge, Class 2

-Spring Canyon Road is located on ID-28 in the Lemhi Valley between Mile Marker 40 and Mile Marker 41, exactly 9.9 miles N of the junction of ID-22/ID-28 and 3.4 miles S of the north entrance to Birch Creek Campground.
+Spring Canyon Road is located on ID-28 in the Lemhi Valley between Mile Marker 40 and Mile Marker 41, exactly 9.9 miles north of the junction of ID-22/ID-28 and 3.4 miles south of the north entrance to Birch Creek Campground.
 It is signed with a simple street sign.
 Spring Canyon Road is poorly maintained and is now a primitive 2-track road.
-At 1.6 miles, the road goes L at a fork and becomes faint and rutted.
+At 1.6 miles, the road goes left at a fork and becomes faint and rutted.
 At 2.7 miles, the road reaches the mouth of Spring Canyon.
-Park in open grass here (6,350 feet).
+Park in the open grass here (6,350 feet).

-From the mouth of Spring Canyon, hike up the canyon on the 2-track jeep road, heading NE then N. There is a fork in the canyon at 7,060 feet and an unsigned road junction.
-The main 2-track jeep road goes R here for a short distance up a side canyon.
-The very faint remnants of Spring Canyon Road go L here.
+From the mouth of Spring Canyon, hike up the canyon on the 2-track jeep road, heading northeast then north.
+There is a fork in the canyon at 7,060 feet and an unsigned road junction.
+The main 2-track jeep road goes right here for a short distance up a side canyon.
+The very faint remnants of Spring Canyon Road go left here.
 There is a split-rail fence section here to act as a blockade to vehicular traffic.
-Go past the fence and continue hiking up the L fork, which is Spring Canyon.
-The road soon ends in a narrow gully at a large pine tree at about 7,200 feet.
+Go past the fence and continue hiking up the left fork which is Spring Canyon.
+The road soon ends in a narrow gully at a large pine tree (7,200 feet).

-Bushwhack up the dry gully in the center of the canyon, heading N to reach a ridge saddle at 8,330 feet.
+Bushwhack up the dry gully in the center of the canyon, heading north to reach a ridge saddle at 8,330 feet.
 Higher up, you will find a game trail to expedite your climb to the saddle.
 This is Saddle #1.
 Now you must scramble across the upper reaches of Bare Canyon to arrive at another ridge saddle at 8,580 feet.
 This cross-country trek requires a traverse then diagonal drop to a dry gully followed by a face climb up to the forested saddle.
-This saddle (Saddle #2) is at the base of the East Ridge of Peak 9085.
+This saddle (Saddle #2) is at the base of the east ridge of Peak 9085.

 The hard approach is now done.
-Finish this peak off with a scramble W up through a nice, open pine forest, staying on its L/S side to avoid thick sagebrush in the forest on the R/N side.
-The live forest gives way to a burn area on the L/S side with downed timber to go around.
-The open terrain on the L/S side of the ridge quickly gets you to the rocky terrain higher up.
-Skirt the L/S side of a rocky buttress and then climb over 2-3 more rocky ledges/outcrops to reach the summit, which is another rocky buttress.
+Finish this peak off with a scramble west up through a nice, open pine forest, staying on its left/south side to avoid thick sagebrush in the forest on the right/north side.
+The live forest gives way to a burn area on the left/south side with downed timber to go around.
+The open terrain on the left/south side of the ridge quickly gets you to the rocky terrain higher up.
+Skirt the left/south side of a rocky buttress and then climb over 2-3 more rocky ledges/outcrops to reach the summit, which is another rocky buttress.